 The stone age brown San (Bushman) people have lived all over southern Africa for the past 20 000 to 100 000 years, then were gradually displaced by the southwards migrating, iron age, black African people, from middle Africa, who settled in the northern parts of SA as early as 1050 until 1270 at places like Mapungubwe National Park, (another one of the eight World Heritage sites in SA), which was the centre of the largest kingdom in southern Africa, with a thriving gold and ivory trade with China, India and Egypt.
 Europeans arrived from 1488 onwards at the southern tip of Africa.
 In 1652, the Dutch East India company from the Netherlands, traded with the Khoi Khoi people in the southern Cape, and settled to provide fresh produce to the passing ships.
 Since the middle 1700's more black African migrating immigrants started to form nations in South Africa.
 Similarly, nations developed out of the white Europeans, and immigrants from the Orient.

-Human migration in Africa has influenced the latest composition of peoples in South Africa, and the latest estimate is that some 65 million people are now legally and illegally calling SA home, amongst them 4 million Zimbabweans out of a total of 12 million Zimbabweans.
-The South African official population is estimated at 52 million legal citizens in 2013, to 56 million legal South Africans in 2017.
+Human migration in Africa has influenced the latest composition of peoples in South Africa, and the latest estimate (2018) is that some 70 million people are now legally and illegally calling SA home, amongst them 4 million Zimbabweans out of a total of 12 million Zimbabweans.
+The South African official population have grown from an estimated 52 million legal citizens in 2013, to 56 million legal South Africans in 2017.

 South Africa has a spectacular diversity of plant and animal species, varied geography and ecosystems, diverse cultures, population groups and religions, luxury accommodation establishments, wine estates, farms, beautiful beaches, and unspoilt wilderness areas.